los5011/automating-aws-with-python/README.md

 Webotron currently has the following features:

--List buckets
+- List bucket
--List contents of a buckets
+- List contents of a bucket
+- Create and set up bucket